YouCaiJun98/YouCaiJun98.github.io/README.md

 Happy New Year 🥳🥳🥳

 ## What's up?
+### 2022/3/15
+* Read an ICIP19 SID pruning article [Architecture-Aware Network Pruning for Vision Quality Applications]().

+### 2022/3/14
+* Read a CVPRW20 NN deployment article [Deploying Image Deblurring across Mobile Devices: A Perspective of Quality and Latency]().

 ### 2022/3/4
 * [TQT]Finished reading a useful QAT article[Trained quantization thresholds for accurate and efficient fixed-point inference of deep neural networks]().
+* [BAR]Read a differential pruning method [Structured Pruning of Neural Networks with Budget-Aware Regularization]().

 ### 2022/2/16
 * [GhostNet]Read a effciency design article [GhostNet: More Features from Cheap Operations]().